 - Place trivet inside the Instant Pot.

-- Pour chicken broth into the pot (directly over the chicken).
+- Pour water or broth into the pot (directly over the chicken).

 - Seal cooker and set to HIGH pressure for 15 minutes (20 minutes for frozen).